hands holding sea salt

 • The liver becomes overburdened

-• Toxins recirculate instead of being eliminated
+• Toxins may recirculate instead of being eliminated

 Immune Weakness

-• Viral reactivations become more common
+• Viral reactivations can become more common

-• Infections linger or recur
+• Infections may linger or recur

-• Inflammation rises in the background
+• Inflammation can quietly rise in the background

 Poor Repair and Recovery